 Another issue is that sometimes zippers come undone as you shift around or accidentally bump against the bed.
 If you don’t continually check the zipper, you could be in for a nasty surprise in the morning.

 Many encasements consider this when designing their zippers.
 They use superfine zippers with sealed seams.
 One good thing to look for is a flap that provides 360-degree velcro closure around the zipper once it’s in place.
-It provides one more barrier between the bed bugs and the outside world and prevents the zipper from opening accidentally.
+It offers one more barrier between the bed bugs and the outside world and prevents the zipper from opening accidentally.

-Bed Bug Mattress Cover Reviews
+Top 5 Bed Bug Mattress Cover Reviews

 LINENSPA Mattress Encasement